codepath/android_guides/Developing-Custom-Themes.md

 ## 3. Custom Attributes

 There may be cases where we want to define attributes not exposed in the original theme (i.e. defining a background for this activity that can be easily changed for different themes).
-Similar to the interface pattern, we define these custom attributes and have each theme needs to implement them.
+Similar to the interface pattern, we define these custom attributes and have each theme implement them.
 In this way, we can easily switch themes at runtime.

 An `<attr>` element has two XML attributes `name` and `format`. `name` lets you title the attribute and this is how you refer to each in code, e.g., `R.attr.my_attribute`.
 The format attribute can have different values depending on the 'type' of attribute you want.